-In some ways, brands’ “emotional seduction” is the key to making a brand great - not awareness and relevance.
-Of course, in order to be able to convey the right emotion, you need to know your audience head-to-toe: who is into your brand, what is their demographic, is there one particular emotion that fits your brand?
+Of course, to convey the right emotion, you need to know your audience head-to-toe: who is into your brand, what is their demographic, is there one particular emotion that fits your brand?

 12. Build A Brand On Community And Belonging

 13% of consumers would pay 31-50% more for your products or services if they were under the impression that your business is making a positive impact on the world.